Agentic Smart Contracts

 Bitcoin (2009)

 Stateful, on-chain executable, non-Turing-complete code.
-Solved consensus over money among strangers and removed treasurers from ownership.
+Removed treasurers from money.

 Ethereum (2014)